 - The single rear camera offers excellent performance and impressive portraits, but the newer iPhone 11 offers better low-light performance.

-- Apple's A12 Bionic chip delivers superfast performance that will satisfy most people.
+- Apple's A12 Bionic chip delivers fast performance that will satisfy most people.

-- The iPhone XR offers nearly 11.5 hours of battery life, which is among the top phones.
+- The iPhone XR offers nearly 11.5 hours of battery life, which is among the longest lasting phones.

 iPhone XR tech specs